sebmate/WingHacks/README.md

 ## Limitations:

 * It can only deal with six other programs at the moment.
 But this should be enough.
+* Sometimes the button looses focus, I think when the OAS application opens another window.
+This needs to be fixed in the future ...

 ## Changelog: